 (b) For any admissible system of arcs with respect to $(\Sigma,\varphi)$, there exists an induced faithful representation

 \end{COR}

 Combining Theorem~\ref{main} with Theorem~\ref{foliation} and \cite{OS04}, we have the following summary.
-Although probably many Dehn fillings of $M$ are L-spaces, we can always produce $3$-manifolds satisfying the three conditions of the L-space conjecture simultaneously, whenever the filling slope on every boundary component lie in the range outside a neighborhood of the degeneracy slope.
+Although many Dehn fillings of $M$ may be L-spaces, we can always produce $3$-manifolds satisfying the three conditions of the L-space conjecture simultaneously, whenever the filling slope on every boundary component lies in the range outside a neighborhood of the degeneracy slope.

 \begin{COR} Let $s_i$ be a slope on $T_i$ contained in $J_i \cap (\Q \cup \{\infty\})$ for each $1 \leqslant i \leqslant r$, and let $\s$ denote the multislope $(s_1,\ldots,s_r)$.
 Then $M(\s)$ is a non-L-space that admits a co-orientable taut foliation and has left-orderable fundamental group.
 In particular, $M(\s)$ admits a co-orientable $\R$-covered foliation. \end{COR}